 b.
 Even if you use fusible interfacing, quilt through the fabric and interfacing; I do this when I use Pellon Peltex, Fast2Fuse, Decovil(the heavy stuff), or foam stabilizer.**

 c.
 One combination that I don’t quilt is heavyweight fabric (cotton canvas) paired with a medium interfacing like Decor Bond or Decovil light.
 The bags are gorgeous but most of them need pressing after washing- see below.

 **d.
-It is extremely easily to care of a bag made out of faux leather or vinyl; think of a bag that will be used a lot outside, in the park, at the beach, when traveling or at the hospital (sorry that I mentioned this, but we go to hospital sometimes, and a bag that you can wash easily when you come back is the best one!).
+It is extremely easy to care of a bag made out of faux leather or vinyl; think of a bag that will be used a lot outside, in the park, at the beach, when traveling…

-- I always sew a zippered pocket on the back of the bag.
+6. On most of my bags I sew a zippered pocket on the back of the bag (tutorial here).
 If the bag is large, then the pocket is large, too.

 Even if I sew a beautiful large tote bag, lately I like to add inside the bag a few shopping bags.
 Just a little more effort that will increase immensely the meaning of your gift.

-- If I have enough time, I sew a matching pouch or even two.
+9. If I have enough time, I sew a matching pouch or even two.
 I love to do this, I would love to have time to sew 10!
-Usually I use my Little Wonders pattern, because I can easily customize the size.

 I use fabrics assorted with the fabrics used in bag, or even the same fabrics used for the bag.
 Again, it’s not that much effort, but it shows that you care!